Chesa Boudin: Criticism

-Mismanagement

 At an open court hearing in September 2021, San Francisco County Superior Court Judge Bruce Chan criticized Boudin's management of the district attorney's office as disorganized, inadvertent, and marred by constant turnover and managerial reorganization.
 He also criticized the office for putting the politics of criminal justice reform above "the fundamentals of competent, professional prosecution."
 The case of a judge publicly criticizing a DA was characterized as unusual by the media.
 A spokesperson for the District Attorney's office later said that Chan apologized in private.
 The fact happened following a case of a defendant charged with felony gun possession and driving with a suspended or revoked license, which the prosecution asked Chan to dismiss after the DA had failed to disclose DNA evidence for over a year.
 The public defender, Martina Avalos, further rebuked Boudin’s office for routinely failing to turn over exculpatory evidence in a reasonable amount of time, resulting in Brady disclosure violations.
 Boudin's office acknowledged having failed to disclose evidence on time, but disputed having hid it intentionally.